pearsonkyle/Exoplanet-Artificial-Intelligence/README.md

 Using this to detect exoplanet transits in the next generation of transit survey (e.g. TESS).

 ## Comparison
 [Here](https://github.com/pearsonkyle/Exoplanet-Artificial-Intelligence/blob/master/shallue_vanderburg_recreation.py) is a keras recreation of the tensorflow code in [Shallue & Vanderburg 2018](https://iopscience.iop.org/article/10.3847/1538-3881/aa9e09/meta).
-I found the original code pretty hard to modify and work with in a scriptable interface so here it is for your basic needs.
-Here is the original code: https://github.com/google-research/exoplanet-ml
+I found the original code pretty hard to modify and work with in a scriptable interface.
+Here is the original code for reference: https://github.com/google-research/exoplanet-ml